 Following the Eightfold Path as much as I could at 22 and daily meditations did help me to relieve stress and even overcome social anxiety for some time.
 However, being a not very persistent person at 22, I soon stopped meditating and didn’t pay as much attention to strictly following the Eightfold Path as I should have.

 However, my journey to enlightenment didn’t end there.
 New questions kept arising, new situations kept occurring and I still needed answers.
 I don’t know why, but I always get the right information at the right time.
 I like to think that it’s the Universe that sends me the needed information which contains answers to all of my questions.
 So, I found several books at home, which belong to my mom.
-There were books by Louise Hay, Lise Bourbeau, Luule Viilma, and Deepak Chopra.
-All four books helped me a lot to understand how everything works in this world but the most prominent one for me was the book by Deepak Chopra called The Seven Spiritual Laws of Success.
-I have no idea how my mother managed to get this rare book in a post-USSR country.
-Maybe it was meant to reach me and later – my cousin?
+There were books Heal Your Body by Louise Hay, Your Body’s Telling You: Love Yourself! by Lise Bourbeau, and The Seven Spiritual Laws of Success: A Practical Guide to the Fulfillment of Your Dreams by Deepak Chopra.
+All these books helped me a lot to understand how everything works in this world but the most prominent one for me was the book by Deepak Chopra called The Seven Spiritual Laws of Success.
 I wish teachers made us read this book in school because I feel that if everyone read it, there wouldn’t be wars, poverty, lies, misery, cruelty, violence.
 Everyone would be happy, healthy, and prosperous from their early years.
 I really can’t understand why we’re supposed to read books about unhappy and cruel people as children instead of reading about the right things!
-But whatever.

 I learned A LOT from The Seven Spiritual Laws of Success.
 Actually, I could cite the entire book because it’s that great.
 But the most important thing that I learned was that it’s our ego that makes us worry and suffer.